 To contact the dog's owner, you need to take a photo of its nose and upload it to the application.
 The search will be carried out through a database of such images stored in the program.

 The developers emphasized that the new method will avoid branding and chipping animals.
-The creators of the application also plan to supplement it with veterinary recommendations and the vaccination history of pets.
+The creators of the application also plan to supplement it with recommendations from veterinarians and the vaccination history of pets.

 Read materials on the topic:

-A neural network for finding domestic animals will appear in Russia
+A neural network for finding pets will appear in Russia

 Yandex's neural network helps to study snow leopards, manuls and other rare animals of Altai